 - Usage-related split incentives occur when the tenant is not responsible for paying the bill;

-- Multi-tenant/multi-owner split incentives occur when decision structures act as a barrier to collective agreement on energy efficient systems;
+- Multi-tenant/multi-owner split incentives occur when decision structures act as a barrier to a collective agreement on energy-efficient systems;

 The landlord-tenant dilemma is intensified by a lack of tenant-facing regulation to promote an occupier’s responsible energy use within an asset.
 This lack of occupier accountability results in assets consuming more energy in operation than it was intended at the design stage.
 Many operational systems continue working even when people aren’t in the building, to prevent degradation and mould.